cul/rbml-archivesspace/authorityControl/README.md

 ***CLEAN UP PRIOR TO MATCHING NUMBERS***

-Extract list of duplicate agents from AS caused by 100/600 import syntax Extract csv of target and victim AS IDs
+Extract list of duplicate agents from AS caused by 100/600 import syntax<br/>
+Extract csv of target and victim AS IDs<br/>
-Run mergeCreators.py (works, currently written only for people) to dedupe
+Run mergeCreators.py (works, currently written only for people) to dedupe<br/>

 ***INITIAL LOAD OF AUTHORITY NUMBERS***